veltman/maps-nicar14/potential.md

 You don't have to be a sea captain.

+Image: WMATA.

 All maps are opinionated.
 Embrace it.
 A map does not have to something an explorer could navigate with.
 Think about transit maps: sacrificing some geographic fidelity in favor of readability.
 Modern tools and browsers are making it easier and easier to create vivid, useful, non-geodetic maps.

+---

+Image: WaPo block map.

+---

-WaPo block map.
-Dorling cartogram.
-Stamen Google bus map.
+Image: Stamen Google bus map.

 ---